 1.1.
 The Pedagogical Council is a permanent governing body of an educational institution to consider the main issues of the educational process.

 1.2.
-The composition of the Pedagogical Council includes: the head of the educational institution (as a rule, the chairman of the teachers' council), his deputies, pedagogical workers, including a teacher-psychologist, social pedagogue, senior counselor, as well as a doctor, librarian, chairman of the parent committee and other heads of self-government bodies educational institution, representative of the founder.
-Teachers can also be elected to the Pedagogical Council.
+The Pedagogical Council includes: the head of the educational institution (usually the chairman of the pedagogical council), his deputies, teaching staff, including an educational psychologist, a social teacher, a senior counselor, as well as a doctor, a librarian, the chairman of the parent committee and other heads of self-government bodies educational institution, representative of the founder.
+Teaching staff can also be elected to the Pedagogical Council.

 1.3.
-The Pedagogical Council operates on the basis of the Law of the Russian Federation “On Education”, the model regulation on an educational institution, other regulatory legal acts on education, the charter of an educational institution, and these Regulations.
+The Pedagogical Council operates on the basis of the Law of the Russian Federation “On Education”, standard regulations on an educational institution, other regulatory legal acts on education, the charter of an educational institution, and these Regulations.

 1.4.
-The decisions of the Pedagogical Council are advisory for the staff of the educational institution.
-The decisions of the Pedagogical Council, approved by the order of the educational institution, are binding.
+The decisions of the Pedagogical Council are recommendations for the staff of the educational institution.
+Decisions of the Pedagogical Council, approved by order of the educational institution, are binding.

-2. Tasks and content of the work of the Pedagogical Council
+2. Objectives and content of the work of the Pedagogical Council

 2.1.
 The main tasks of the Pedagogical Council are:

-orientation of the activities of the teaching staff of the institution to improve the educational process;
+orientation of the activities of the teaching staff of the institution towards improving the educational process;

-development of the content of the work on the general methodological theme educational institution;
+development of the content of work on general methodological topic educational institution;

-introduction of the achievements of pedagogical science and advanced pedagogical experience into the practical activities of pedagogical workers;
+introduction into the practical activities of teaching staff of the achievements of pedagogical science and advanced pedagogical experience;

-resolving issues of admission, transfer and graduation of students (pupils) who have mastered educational programs that correspond to the licenses of this institution.
+resolving issues of admission, transfer and graduation of students (pupils) who have mastered educational programs corresponding to the license of this institution.

 2.2.
 The Pedagogical Council performs the following functions: